EduardoRuizM/junedns-backend/README.md

 ## Included to make this project [JuNe BackServer](https://github.com/EduardoRuizM/june-backserver "JuNe BackServer")

 # JuNeDNS Server & Frontend & No-IP

 https://github.com/EduardoRuizM/junedns-server

 https://github.com/EduardoRuizM/junedns-frontend

 https://github.com/EduardoRuizM/junedns-noip

 # Trademarks©️
 **Dataclick Olimpo JuNeDNS**
-- [Dataclick.es](https://www.dataclick.es "Dataclick.es") is a software development company since 2016.
+- [Dataclick.es](https://www.dataclick.es "Dataclick.es") is a software development company since 2006.
 - [Olimpo](https://www.dataclick.es/en/technology-behind-olimpo.html "Olimpo") is a whole solution software to manage all domains services such as hosting services and to create Webs in a server.
-- [JuNe](https://just-needed.com "JuNe") / JUst NEeded Philosophy, available software and development solutions.
+- JuNe / JUst NEeded Philosophy, available software and development solutions.
-- [JuNeDNS](https://junedns.com "JuNeDNS") is a part of Dataclick Olimpo domains management for DNS service, released to Internet community.
+- [JuNeDNS](https://github.com/EduardoRuizM/junedns-server "JuNeDNS") is a part of Dataclick Olimpo domains management for DNS service, released to Internet community.
-- Feel free to use JuNeDNS acording MIT license respecting the brand and image logotype that you can use.
+- Feel free to use JuNeDNS according MIT license respecting the brand and image logotype that you can use.

 # Files
 | File | Description |